Spatial adaptation in heteroscedastic regression: Propagation approach: Theoretical study

 \end{lemma} \begin{proof} By \eqref{bound for Bk via the smallest eigenvalue in Rd} taking \( \gamma = \B{k}^{1/2} (\mmle{k} - \mmle{k'})\) we have

 \end{proof}

 To obtain the ``componentwise'' oracle risk bounds we need to recheck the ``propagation property''.
 Firstly, notice that the ``propagation conditions'' \eqref{PC} on the choice the critical values \( \z_1, \ldots, \z_{K-1} \) imply the similar bounds for the components \( \bb e_j^{\T} \aadapest_k(x) \).
 Recall that \( \aadapest_k \eqdef \mmle{\min\{ k, \adapind \}} \).
-Then, by \eqref{PC}, Lemma~\ref{bound for the componentwise differences}, and the pivotality property from Lemma~\ref{Pivotality property}, we have the following simple observation: \begin{lemma} Under the propagation conditions \( (PC) \) for any \( \tta \in \RRp \) and all \( k=2, \ldots, K \) we have:
+By \eqref{PC}, Lemma~\ref{bound for the componentwise differences} and the pivotality property from Lemma~\ref{Pivotality property} we have the following simple observation that serves as a componentwise counterpart of PC: \begin{lemma} Under the propagation conditions \( (PC) \) for any \( \tta \in \RRp \) and all \( k=2, \ldots, K \) we have:

 Here \( \EE_{0, \Sigma} \) stands for the expectation w.r.t. \( \norm{0}{\Sigma} \) and \( C(p,r) \) is given by \eqref{C(p,r)}. \end{lemma}

 As before we suppress the dependence on \( x \).
 To get the propagation property we study for \( k=1, \ldots, K \) the joint distributions of \( \bb e_j^{\T} \mmle{1} , \ldots , \bb e_j^{\T} \mmle{k}\), that is the distribution of \( \bb e_j^{\T} \tilde{\TTa}_k \), the \( j \)th row of the matrix \( \tilde{\TTa}_k \).
 Obviously,